sr2silo

 Originally this was started for wrangling short-read genomic alignments from wastewater-sampling, into a format for easy import into Loculus and its sequence database SILO.

-- Genomic segments use a structured format with sequence
+- Genomic segments use a structured format with sequence, insertions, and offset fields

 - The main nucleotide segment is required and contains the primary alignment